notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 The following settings are for rather specific needs and could cause some confusion if they are enabled.
 As a result they are not set via UI but in `config.xml`.
 Note that you should close Notepad++ then edit `config.xml` following the best practices in the [Editing Configuration Files](../config-files/#editing-configuration-files) section to prevent your modification from being erased or overwritten when Notepad++ exits.

-* Allow regex backward search: Backward regex searching is foribidden by default (starting in v7.8.7) due to sometimes surprising results.
-However, if this feature is needed, you can set `regexBackward4PowerUser` attribute to `yes` in the `FindHistory` tag of `config.xml` to eanable this option:
+* Allow regex backward search: Backward regex searching is forbidden by default (starting in v7.8.7) due to sometimes surprising results.
+However, if this feature is needed, you can set `regexBackward4PowerUser` attribute to `yes` in the `FindHistory` tag of `config.xml` to enable this option:
 ```
 <FindHistory nbMaxFindHistoryPath="10" nbMaxFindHistoryFilter="10" nbMaxFindHistoryFind="10" nbMaxFindHistoryReplace="10" matchWord="no" matchCase="no" wrap="yes" directionDown="yes" fifRecuisive="yes" fifInHiddenFolder="no" fifFilterFollowsDoc="no" fifFolderFollowsDoc="no" searchMode="0" transparencyMode="1" transparency="150" dotMatchesNewline="no" isSearch2ButtonsMode="yes" "regexBackward4PowerUser"="yes">
 ```